Color Systems & How to Use Them

 There are some nice tools to help with making sure your designer/brand manager is following its guidelines.
 Using tools like Pantones Capsure device can help with checking the color of packaging or POS (Point of Sale) Displays.
 This is extremely useful if you are using a few different suppliers and wishing for a perfect result across all of them.
 Another advantage is that if you can articulate what you want from your designer/agency in a language they understand then the process will run smoother, quicker and ultimately be more cost effective.
 It also helps reassure your customers/business that you really care about quality control for their/your brand.
 But remember this tool is for Pantone colors that fall under print.

-A starting point is having a guideline that is easy to follow about how your logo/brand should be used and what color units are right for each medium.
+A starting point is having a guidelines that are easy to follow about how your logo/brand should be used and what color units are right for each medium.
 Is your brand ready for whatever new technology has to throw your way?

 With new emerging markets like wearables are throwing another dimension in terms of digital design into the mix and digital printing catching up with traditional techniques it’s more important than ever to make sure your brand and knowledge are supercharged.